andrei-trofin/country-selector/README.md

 and compute feature group mean; then each country group will have one feature group mean value, and I can just use quantiles as scores for indices)
 - improve UI: display top5 countries and have a button with "See more" which will render all the other countries
-- improve UI: display something like similarity score for each country (similraity with the cluster they are in)
+- improve UI: display something like similarity score for each country (similarity with the cluster they are in)

 </details>